dresden-elektronik/deconz-rest-doc/scenes/index.md

     <tr>
       <td>id</td>
       <td>String</td>
-      <td>The unique identifier of the group.</td>
+      <td>The unique identifier of the scene.</td>
     </tr>
   </tbody>
 </table>

-`Note` creating a group with a name which already exists will not create a new group or fail.
-Such a call does only return the id of the existing group.
+`Note` creating a scene with a name which already exists will not create a new scene or fail.
+Such a call will only return the id of the existing scene and store the current state of all lights.

 ### Possible errors